-This is the wave we have been experiencing for the past two decades and one that will continue to evolve in the coming years, as evidenced by the Internet.
+This is the wave we have been experiencing for the past number of decades and one that will continue to evolve in the coming years, as evidenced by the Internet.
 Technology has provided the means to collect, distribute, and use information in ways that were unimagined even a few years ago.
 The challenge we now face is deciding what is relevant and how to use it.

 FIFTH Wave – Intrapersonal Revolution

-This is the developing wave of the future the key to personal and organizational success in the twenty-first century.
+This is the developing wave of the future; the key to personal and organizational success in the twenty-first century.
 As the Fifth Wave advances, it will revolutionize how people deal with the emotional and psychological impact of expanding knowledge and unrelenting change.
 Individual performance and quality of life will reach new heights by focusing on the internal frontier within each person.

 The Fifth Wave focuses on self-discovery first, and then moves to the critical elements of relationships, commitment, and accountability.
 This focus allows organizations to clarify and act on core values, which will ultimately serve to create a tangible and unified culture.